MRU-CSIS-3512-202201-001/asg-01-instructions/events.md

 - [ ] [DEFAULT.16] When a user chooses to apply a "below rating" filter, if this returns results, those results are displayed in alphabetic order by title on this page.

-- [ ] [DEFAULT.17] When a user chooses to apply a "under rating" filter, if this returns no results, that is clearly indicated to the user on this page.
+- [ ] [DEFAULT.17] When a user chooses to apply a "above rating" filter, if this returns no results, that is clearly indicated to the user on this page.

-- [ ] [DEFAULT.18] When a user chooses to apply a "under rating" filter, if this returns results, those results are displayed in alphabetic order by title on this page.
+- [ ] [DEFAULT.18] When a user chooses to apply a "above rating" filter, if this returns results, those results are displayed in alphabetic order by title on this page.

 - [ ] [DEFAULT.19] When a user chooses to apply a "between rating" filter, if this returns no results, that is clearly indicated to the user on this page.